mdp93/academic-kickstart/content/openings/_index.md

 There are several RA openings for graduate students in my lab at Clemson University.
 These positions are supported with a monthly stipend and tuition wavier.
 Students are expected to closely work with me on several research projects on automotive security and privacy.
 Applicants with strong motivation and a degree in related fields (e.g., CS/CE/EE) are preferred.
 Research background in security and computer vision are desired.

 {{% callout note %}}
-I am currently looking for two (2) Ph.D. students for Fall 2023 who are interested in working on autonomous vehicle security (computer vision experience is a plus) or Android Automotive security (Android experience is a plus).
+I am currently not looking for any students.
+However, strong applicants are welcome to email me at anytime.
 {{% /callout %}}

 {{% callout note %}}